knurling-rs/defmt/book/src/global-logger.md

 ## The `Logger` trait

-Firstly `Logger` specifies how to acquire and release a handle to a global logger, as well as how the data is put on the wire.
+`Logger` specifies how to acquire and release a handle to a global logger, as well as how the data is put on the wire.

 ```rust
 # extern crate defmt;